mok0230/simple-escrow-dapp/readme.md

 There are three top-level folders:

-1. `/app` - contains the front-end application
+1. `/app` - contains the React application and dependencies
 2. `/contracts` - contains the solidity contract
 3. `/tests` - contains tests for the solidity contract